FACTBOX-Global banks cut jobs as cost pressures mount | Headlines

 Credit Suisse had already said it would lay off some staff.
 The cost savings reported are likely to involve more job cuts than previously announced for the first wave of reductions, including in its wealth business, Reuters reported.
 The bank is cutting about 5% of its private banking headcount in Hong Kong, two sources said.

-DEUTSCHE BANK Deutsche Bank, Germany's largest bank, cut staff in its investment bank's origination and advisory teams in October, in a move than affected mostly junior bankers.
+DEUTSCHE BANK Deutsche Bank, Germany's largest bank, cut staff in its investment bank's origination and advisory teams in October, in a move that affected mostly junior bankers.

 The cuts included dozens of staff in New York and London, Reuters reported.
 GOLDMAN SACHS